Taming-the-BEAST/Introduction-to-BEAST2/README.md

 ### Adding a calibration node

 Since all of the samples come from a single time point, there is no information on the actual height of the phylogenetic tree in time units.
 The tree height (tMRCA) and substitution rate parameters will not be distinguishable and BEAST2 will only be able to estimate their product.
-To give BEAST2 the possibility of separating these two parameters we need to input additional information that will help calibrate the tree in time.
+To allow BEAST2 to separate these two parameters we need to input additional information that will help calibrate the tree in time.

 In a Bayesian analysis, additional information from external sources should be encoded in the form of a prior distribution.
 Thus, we will have to add a new prior to the model.